About the Project

 Your images and data are a significant contribution to community efforts to understand and adapt to rising seas

 This publicly accessible online database informs research, policy, and decision making across the state and Pacific region.
 You can see these critical contributions to our collective place-based knowledge in our public dataset and on our web map.

-Please explore this website to learn when and how you can contribute to the King Tides project, and don’t forget to sign up for our email list to stay up to date and receive additional information on the project.
+Please explore this website to learn when and how you can contribute to the King Tides project.
+Sign up for our email list to stay up to date and receive additional information on the project.

 Check out our new and improved photo submission platform!